Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 Revisions are like ‘versions’ of the dataset (from a users point of view): snapshots in particular point in time, a close analogy would be a git commit.
 Each revision specifies updates to previous snapshot by including what data records to append, delete, or correct.

-While revisions specify only the data updates to _previous_ revision, the user should be able to fetch the full dataset snapshot (at this particular revision).
-This snapshot is a dataset accumulated by replyaing all revisions in order.
+While revisions specify only the data updates relative to _previous_ revision, the user should be able to fetch the full dataset snapshot (at this particular revision).
+This snapshot is a dataset accumulated by replaying all revisions in order.

+### Dataset

+Dataset is the accumulation of all changes added with successive [revisions](#revision), up to a particular revision.
+To avoid ambiguities, we can specify: dataset of series "S", release "A" at revision "N".